joelburton/computer-setup/osx.md

 mkdir ~/.ssh && cd ~/.ssh
 ````

-Now let's generart a public / private key pair.
+Now let's generate a public / private key pair.
 Run `ssh-keygen`.
 This will ask you several questions.
 I would recommend leaving the name of the file as id_rsa & setting a good passphrase.

 Do the following once you've generated a key.